aniket-bhadra/mongodb-from-basics-to-advanced/readme.md

 so i want split the same document for each owner db.cars.aggregate([ { $unwind: "$owners" }])

-so what is pipline then?
+### so what is pipeline then?
+A pipeline is a sequence of stages that process documents step by step.
+Each stage ($match, $group, etc.) transforms the data and passes it to the next.
+It’s like a data flow — documents go through filters, grouping, sorting, or reshaping in order.

-string operators
+### string operators
-$concat
+## $concat
 print all the cars--model+maker name